svn-all-fast-export/svn2git/README.md

   - `export` I have no idea what this does
   - `ignore` ignores this path
-  - `recurse` tells svn2git to ignore this path and continue searching it's children.
+  - `recurse` tells svn2git to ignore this path and continue searching its children.

-- `annotate true` creates annotated tags instead of lightweight tags
+- `annotated true` creates annotated tags instead of lightweight tags.
+You can see the commit log with `git tag -n`.

 ### `include FILENAME`